ColdBox/coldbox-platform/ApplicationTemplate/readme.txt

 OPTIONAL: Skip all the steps, just fire up the ColdBox Dashboard and run the Application Generator.

+UNIT TESTS: You will also find the unit tests ready for the event handlers inside the handlers
+            directory under the name tests.
+You will find a test suite and two test cases.

 Welcome to Coldbox!!

 Now get your mind out of procedural code, dive into OO Programming.
 Please make sure